Multi-Agent Contracts: Introduction

+Thus, the optimal contract is either $\alpha_1=0.5, \alpha_2=0$ or $\alpha_1=0, \alpha_2=0.5$, incentivizing a single agent to exert effort.
+Note that, while $f$ is monotone, non-negative, and submodular, $g$ is non-monotone and takes negative values. \end{example}

-\paragraph{Constant-factor approximations for submodular and XOS.} Let $\sstar$ be a set that maximizes $g(\sstar)$.
-Our goal is to find a set $S$ such that $g(S) \geq \mathrm{constant} \cdot g(\sstar)$.
-For the purpose of conveying the intuition behind our approach, assume in the following that $f(\sstar)$ is known to the algorithm (but not $\sstar$ itself) and the contribution of a single agent is negligible.
+\paragraph{Constant-factor approximations for submodular and XOS} To establish our algorithmic results, we show how to find a set $S$ such that $g(S) \geq \mathrm{constant} \cdot g(\sstar)$, where $\sstar$ is a set that maximizes $g(\sstar)$.
+For the purpose of conveying the intuition behind our approach, assume in the following that $f(\sstar)$ is known to the algorithm (but not $\sstar$ itself) and the reward contribution of a single agent is negligible, meaning that $f(\{i\})$ is tiny compared to $f(\sstar)$.
 In the technical sections, these assumptions will not be necessary.